NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 The following are setup hooks specifically for Python packages.
 Most of these are used in `buildPythonPackage`.

+- `eggUnpackhook` to move an egg to the correct folder so it can be installed with the `eggInstallHook`
+- `eggBuildHook` to skip building for eggs.
+- `eggInstallHook` to install eggs.
 - `flitBuildHook` to build a wheel using `flit`.
 - `pipBuildHook` to build a wheel using `pip` and PEP 517.
 Note a build system (e.g. `setuptools` or `flit`) should still be added as `nativeBuildInput`.
 - `pipInstallHook` to install wheels.